EduardoNakatsuka/Attractions-Site/README.md

   4. Remove hardcoded colors from code, export them to a theme object.
   5. Have a talk with the team who did the specifications in order to have a better understanding for the whole project.
   6. TypeScript.
+  7. Define better usage of localStorage for pagination||queries.

 ## Considerations